gerteck/mb-SSGs/contents/setting-up.md

 <br>

-As you set up your site, you need to make some decisions that will help determine which SSG to use.
+As you set up your site, you need to make some decisions that will help ==determine which SSG to use==.

-### Setting Up the Project
+### Setting Up the Project :runner:

 With no server or database to configure, a JAMstack project is largely a simple folder structure full of text files.
 The contents of your JAMstack project will usually include the following:

-* A source folder to store your content files
+- [x] A source folder to store your content files
-* A folder for layouts and templates
+- [x] A folder for layouts and templates
-* A configuration file containing the settings for the build process
+- [x] A configuration file containing the settings for the build process
-* A static site generator, usually added as a dependency
+- [x] A static site generator, usually added as a dependency
-* A destination folder to save the final output
+- [x] A destination folder to save the final output

 You can manage your entire project locally, directly on your computer, but it’s always best to begin by setting up a hosted Git repository.